International Communication Studies- Summer Only

 From L to R: ICS 2008 visit to Al Jazeera in London; 2009 visit to Hotel de Ville in Paris; 2010 visit with Father Federico Lombardi (Director of Vatican Press Office); 2011 program dinner in Prague.

-Students divide the five-week course into stays in London, Paris, Rome, and Prague (with the first week spent at USC).
+Students divide the five-week course into stays in London, Paris, Istanbul, Rome and Prague (with the first week spent at USC).
 In addition to regular class meetings, students discuss the interplay of current world issues and international media practices with communication practitioners from international news and public relations media, government institutions, private industry and global organizations.
-Examples of visits include BBC World News Service (London), Disneyland Paris, The Vatican (Rome), and the Foreign Ministry in the Office of the President (Prague).
+Examples of past visits include BBC World News Service (London), Disneyland Paris, The Vatican (Rome), and the Foreign Ministry in the Office of the President (Prague).

-SUMMER 2014 PROGRAM DATES
+SUMMER 2016 PROGRAM DATES

-June 9 - July 12, 2014
+June 6 - July 10, 2016

-(First day in Europe = June 14)
+(First day in Europe = June 11)